MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/author-details.md

 ---

 # Get details on specific authors
-[!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] offers access to author details on [!INCLUDE[tn_twitter](../includes/tn-twitter.md)] profiles.
+[!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] offers access to author details on [!INCLUDE[tn_twitter](../includes/tn-twitter.md)] profiles.
 Users can get quick insights into an author's profile on social media.
 Learn about their interests and topics, to keep track of people who impact your social feed.

 ## Access author details in Analytics and Social Center
 To see author details in posts, click **Posts** on the right side of any analytics page.
 Or go to **Social Center** to access your streams, and tap on the [!INCLUDE[tn_twitter](../includes/tn-twitter.md)] author profile picture in a post.
 To go back to your stream feed, click **Back to**.